We’re using the Snow Globe Shaker Dome for Day 5 of our series.

 I hope that you enjoyed this inspiration and that you’ll also give the snow globe shaker dome a go.

 Before I leave, here’s another card inspiration.

-Check out the online store for current shaker domes and coordinating stamps and dies.
+Check out the online store for current shaker domes and also for coordinating stamps and dies.

-Would you like to make shaker cards in class?
-Let me know so we can organise a class for you.
+Would you also like to make shaker cards in class?
+Let me know so we can organise one for you.
 Bring along your friends too so you can share the experience.